harvard-huit/pyLocalEnv/README.md

 genLocalEnvFile
 ====================

 This package installs scripts that can run from the command line.
-In addition, the script generates a `.env` file used with `docker run` and a `.env_local` file for setting local terminal environment variables.
+In addition, the script generates a `.env` file.
+File format options(-t) for `Shell` and `Docker`.

 ## Install